physimals/physimals/_pages/home.md

 We are a dynamic research group at the [Sir Peter Mansfield Imaging Centre](https://www.nottingham.ac.uk/research/groups/spmic/index.aspx) in the
 School of Medicine, University of Nottingham.
-Our aim is to develop imaging technology and data processing platforms for exploring and understanding the brain from a systems perspective.
+Our aim is to develop imaging technology and image processing platforms for exploring and understanding the brain from a systems perspective.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >